cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 The **build step** is a good opportunity to use a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/).
 With this technique:

 1. You define a disposable image (the first stage) that clones the code and compiles it.
 This involves the download of Rust crates (i.e. packages).
-This image ends up being large but is then disposed of.
+This image ends up being large, but is then disposed of.
 2. You define a slim image (the second stage) in which you only copy the compiled file.
 This is the image you keep for production.
 It ends up being small.

 The disposable image needs to use Rust of at least version 1.56.
 Fortunately, there are ready-made Docker images.
 Pick [`rust:1.64.0`](https://hub.docker.com/layers/library/rust/1.64.0/images/sha256-44ba8b8d8a2993694926cc847e1cce27937550c2e9eade4d9887ba90b2a2063f).

 Next, the executable needs to be compiled for the specific **device** onto which your key will be stored.
 You do not use hardware keys in this setup.
 So, when building it, you use the [`softsign` extension](https://github.com/iqlusioninc/tmkms/blob/c56b496e1bb1187482d7a6fad23c4566329c951e/src/keyring/providers/softsign.rs).
 This is achieved by adding the flag `--features=softsign`.

 Finally, what **version** of the TMKMS should you compile?
 A given TMKMS version can work with a limited set of specific Tendermint versions.
-Find the Tendermint version of your Checkers code:
+Find the Tendermint version of your Checkers code with:

 ```sh
 $ grep tendermint/tendermint go.mod